vectordotdev/vector/website/content/en/blog/tracking-allocations.md

 ![vector top with allocation tracing](/img/blog/vector-top-allocation-tracking.png)

-To explore the feature, start a vector instance with the `allocation-tracing` option, launch `vector top` and monitor your components!
+To explore the feature, start a Vector instance with the `allocation-tracing` option, launch `vector top` and monitor your components!

 ## What's new